plfa/plfa.github.io/src/plfa/part3/Adequacy.lagda.md

 ## The property of being greater or equal to a function

-We define the following short-hand for saying that a value is greather-than or equal to a function value.
+We define the following short-hand for saying that a value is greater-than or equal to a function value.

 ```
 above-fun : Value → Set